MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-personal-tab.md

 To view your app running in Outlook for Android app:

 1. Open the Outlook app on your Android device and sign in using your developer tenant account.
-If the Outlook for Android app was already running prior to sideloading your app, restart Outlook to see it in the installed apps section.
+If the Outlook app for Android was already running prior to sideloading your app, restart the Outlook app to see it in the installed apps section.

 1. Select the **Apps** icon.
 Your sideloaded app appears among installed apps.
 1. Select your app icon to open your app in Outlook for Android.